ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 Get raw PropertySet data.
 For puck_constants and woven_characterization the Puck Material Classification can be retrieved.

 * **Parameters:**
   - variables: Optional string of variable to be retrieved (property or envrionment variable).
-If this string is set to mat_type the Puck Material Classification is returned if available.
+If this string is set to mat_type, the Puck Material Classification is returned if available.
 * **Returns:**
   - If no variable was specified, all PropertySet raw data will be returned in dictionary-form.
 If a variable was specified, then only this data will be returned.
 * **Examples:**